mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-introduction-Rstudio.md

     <a href="/img/posts/RStudio-introduction/R-project-3.PNG"><img src="/img/posts/rstudio-introduction/R-project-3.PNG"></a>
 </figure>

 * Cool!
 Now you have created your first R *Project*!
-You'll see your personal `name.Rproj` file in the *File* explorer tab on the bottom right.
+You'll see your personal `Test.Rproj` file in the *File* explorer tab on the bottom right.

 <figure class="img-center">
     <a href="/img/posts/RStudio-introduction/R-project-4.PNG" title="New R Project" alt="New R Project">